When I asked a friend how I should describe my teaching practice, she said:

 The studio in which I teach is is a hybrid—it combines the best of old and new technology.
 For example, the piano is Steingraeber Phoenix 205.
 The first one was built in the 19th century for Franz Liszt so 205s are sometimes known as the Liszt grand piano.

 Because I’m fortunate to have it I only teach from my home studio, whether in-person or over Skype.
 That’s because I believe an important part of learning how to play the piano is knowing what a great instrument sounds like and what it can do.
 Most accomplished pianists will say, without hesitation, that they play better and can more of what they’d like to do when playing a fantastic instrument.

 Lessons with Mark Polishook

-My piano studio also has professional recording equipment and all sorts of synthesisers and, well, gadgets or the electronic things, as I call them.
+However, my piano studio also has professional recording equipment and all sorts of synthesisers, well, gadgets, the electronic things, as I call them.
 These different components—piano, recording equipment, and synthesisers—come together into an extended musical instrument that draws from, on the one hand, the historical legacy of the piano, and, on the other, from new and upcoming innovations in music technology.

-Click on the picture to hear me improvising along with tracks I recorded on my iPad.
+Click on the picture to hear me improvising with it along with tracks recorded on my iPad.